-''' REQUIRED Set the API key needed to communicate with the Contrast UI. api_key:A2xxxxxxxxxxxxxxxxxxxxxxXG9N REQUIRED Set the service key needed to communicate with the Contrast UI.
-It is used to calculate the Authorization header. service_key:service_key:88xxxxxxxxxxx5Z REQUIRED Set the user name used to communicate with the Contrast UI.
-It is used to calculate the Authorization header. java: Configure the Java agent to skip its application discovery algorithm, and instead associate all libraries, vulnerabilities, and web traffic to a single application with the name specified by this property.
-This configuration is preferred when deploying Java SE applications with embedded web servers (e.g., applications built with Spring Boot, Dropwizard, and embedded Jetty).
-When used with an application server, this configuration associates all web traffic with the single, standalone application, including web traffic handled by application server-hosted endpoints that would not be associated with a discovered application otherwise.
-Note - This settings takes preferences over the 'application.name' settingava: standalone_app_name:finapp1 server Use the properties in this section to set metadata for the server hosting this agent.
+'''

+REQUIRED

+Set the service key needed to communicate with the Contrast

+UI.
+It is used to calculate the Authorization header.

+service_key:service_key:88xxxxxxxxxxx5Z

+REQUIRED

+Set the user name used to communicate with the Contrast

+UI.
+It is used to calculate the Authorization header.

+java:

+Configure the Java agent to skip its application discovery

+algorithm, and instead associate all libraries, vulnerabilities,

+and web traffic to a single application with the name specified

+by this property.
+This configuration is preferred when deploying

+Java SE applications with embedded web servers (e.g., applications

+built with Spring Boot, Dropwizard, and embedded Jetty).
+When used

+with an application server, this configuration associates all

+web traffic with the single, standalone application, including

+web traffic handled by application server-hosted endpoints that

+would not be associated with a discovered application otherwise.

+Note - This settings takes preferences

+over the 'application.name' settingava:

+standalone_app_name:finapp1

+======

+Use the properties in this section to set

+metadata for the server hosting this agent.

+-----

+======

 server:

 Override the reported server environment.

 environment: QA

 '''